 In every sales team, there are the good ones, and those who blow it.

-We don't know what tricks they use, but they do 3 times better than the others!
+We don't know what subterfuges they use, but they do three times better than the others!

 Talent can be hard to spot, so when you interview them, don't miss out!
 In a market as tight as that of salespeople, here's how to identify, and recruit them.

-1st thing: You are not born a rock star, you become one.
+1ʳᵉ thing: you're not born a rock star, you become one.

-You are looking for people who will perform over the long time.
-During the interview, get out your telescope, and think long term.
-You are not so much interested in "who is this person", but " who can this person become?"
+You're looking for people who will perform over the long term.
+When it comes to the interview, get out the telescope and think long term.
+What interests us is not so much "who is this person", but " who can this person become?"

 => What is the potential of this person?

-This potential can be seen in certain traits,whichstand outoftenin the good sales people:
+This potential can be seen in certain features, , which often stand out. often in good salespeople:

 And the must-haves for top performers: